 To stand out from other applicants, you need to get across your enthusiasm for the country and the job.
 Remember, you’re applying for a job as a teacher so you need to demonstrate in the interview that you’re a confident and clear communicator.
 See our tips for preparing for a TEFL interview, which features insight from real TEFL employers!

 Keep in mind that an interview goes both ways as well – it’s an opportunity for you to ask questions and establish if the job is the right fit for you.
 Don’t be afraid to ask about the experiences of other teachers and if you can be put in touch with them.
 Any good employer will be happy to let you talk to their other employees about what it’s like to work there.

 10. Check out the school and your contract carefully

-When researching the school, it is necessary to find out, non-teaching hours and how your salary is paid.
-Researching what other teachers think of the school is always useful.
-This can easily be done by searching for posts about the school online or asking to speak to a current teacher – a good school will try and accommodate this.
+There are bad employers out there and we occasionally hear bad reports, so it’s important to keep safe, do your research, and don’t sign a contract you’re not happy with.
+Researching what other teachers think of an employer is always a good idea.
+This can easily be done by searching for posts about the employer online or asking to speak to a current teacher – a good employer will do their best to accommodate this.

 Read your contract carefully and make sure it doesn’t include anything unexpected or very different conditions than what you were lead to believe.
 To make sure you have the best TEFL experience possible and avoid the sharks out there trying to exploit newly-qualified teacher make sure to read our guide to avoiding TEFL scams and bad employers.